-When an amount is required to be withheld by a company under s 64G(1) from the payment of a dividend and the declaration referred to in - is not submitted to the company by the required date, dividends tax at the rate of 20% must be withheld.
-However, when both the - are submitted to the company within three years after the payment of the dividend in respect of which they are made, so much of that amount as would not have been withheld had the declaration been submitted by the required date, is refundable to the person to whom the dividend was paid under s 64L(1).
+When an amount is required to be withheld by a company under s 64G(1) from the payment of a dividend and the declaration referred to in - is not submitted to the company before the dividend is paid, dividends tax at the rate of 20% must be withheld.
+However, when both the - are submitted to the company within three years after the date of payment of the dividend in respect of which they are made, so much of that amount as would not have been withheld had the declaration been submitted by the required date, is refundable to the person to whom the dividend was paid under s 64L(1).

-- s 64G(2)(a) that the dividend is exempt from dividends tax (the declaration of exemption), or - s 64G(3) that the dividend is subject to a reduced rate of tax in accordance with the application of a tax treaty (the declaration that the dividend is subject to a reduced rate of tax), b.
-Refund of dividends tax - Rebate for foreign taxes paid [s 64L(1A)]
+- s 64G(2)(a) that the dividend is exempt from dividends tax (the declaration of exemption), or - s 64G(3)(a) that the dividend is subject to a reduced rate of tax in accordance with the application of a tax treaty (the declaration that the dividend is subject to a reduced rate of tax),

-- declaration of exemption or the declaration that the dividend is subject to a reduced rate of tax; and - the written undertaking referred to in s 64G(2)(a)(bb) or s 64G(3).
+- declaration of exemption or the declaration that the dividend is subject to a reduced rate of tax; and - the written undertaking referred to in s 64G(2)(a)(ii) or s 64G(3)(b),